Bull wrestling: Nepal

-Every year on the day of Maghe Sankranti in different districts of Nepal bull wrestling is organized.
-The most oldest and popular bull wrestling of Nepal is of Taruka, Nuwakot, 75 km away from Kathmandu.
+Every year on the day of Maghe Sankranti, in different districts of Nepal, bull wrestling is organized.
+The oldest and most popular bull wrestling of Nepal is in Taruka, Nuwakot, 75 km away from Kathmandu.
 It is believed to have started in the early years of the 18th century as source of entertainment for nobles while visiting the village.
 Many people from around the country visit Taruka to witness this event.
 Other than Nuwakot bull wrestling is also organized in Dhading and Rasuwa.
+In the Taruka Bull Feast, fight is fairly conducted between two bulls at a time.
+Neither men intervene the fighters, nor any harm like piercing or stabbing to provoke the bull is practiced during the entire fight.
+The bulls are sent into the arena turn by turn and fight against another bull.
+The fight is controlled by experienced guides, often cattle rearers.
+The fight continues up to 45 minutes.
+Whichever bull defeats the counterpart wins.

 Western Asia

 Iran

-VarzaJang is a bloodsport organized between bulls in the north of Iran.
-This wrestling is organized only in Gilan and Mazandaran provinces.VarzaJang takes place mainly in Mazandaran in Amol, Noor, Chamestan and Nowshahr and in Gilan in Rudsar, Lahijan, Chaboksar, Rasht and Khomam.
+VarzaJang or Gāv-bāzi (bull-play) is a bloodsport organized between bulls in the north of Iran.
+This wrestling is organized only in Gilan and Mazandaran provinces.
+Varzajang takes place mainly in Mazandaran in Amol, Noor, Chamestan and Nowshahr and in Gilan in Rudsar, Lahijan, Chaboksar, Rasht and Khomam.

+Some researchers, such as Abazar Gholami, Seyed Hashem Mousavi Dizkohi, and Mohammad Jamali, have supported its cultural aspects in their works.
+However, researcher Hossein Solati has provided a comprehensive phenomenological analysis of this tradition while strongly opposing the euphemistic term "play" (bāzi), arguing it should rightly be called a "war" (jang) due to its inherent violence and animal welfare concerns.

+Historically, this practice was common in various parts of Iran such as Shiraz, Isfahan, Kashan, and Tabriz, considered a royal entertainment.
+Over time, its geographical range has largely narrowed to the rice fields of northern Iran (Gilan province).
+The northern towns of Khomam, Sangar, and Kuchesfahan are active hubs where locals refer to it as a "game".
+Notably, Sangar is a village near Rasht historically recognized as one of the core localities for holding Varzajang ceremonies.
+The French anthropologist Christian Bromberger, who witnessed Varzajang in Gilan, has written about it and expressed a desire for its legalization in Iran.
+Solati, in his work on bioethics, has criticized Bromberger's simplistic view which overlooks animal rights.